GunnarFarneback/LongestPaths.jl/README.md

 # LongestPaths.jl

-The LongestPaths package is dedicated to finding long simple paths, i.e. no repeated vertex, in a graph, as well as upper bounds on the maximum length.
+LongestPaths is a Julia package dedicated to finding long simple paths, i.e. no repeated vertex, in a graph, as well as upper bounds on the maximum length.

 The longest path problem is NP-hard, so the time needed to find the solution grows quickly with the size of the graph, unless it has some